 An electrocardiogram (or ECG for short) takes 5-10 minutes to perform.
 You should rest for at least 30 minutes prior to your ECG.
 After the ECG has taken place it is reviewed by a doctor who is an expert in these conditions.
 The doctor reviews each individual in conjunction with the personal and family history medical questionnaire.
-You will be notified of your result on the day by our doctor.
+Your results will be confirmed in writing within 4 weeks of the screening.